edgelesssys/marblerun/README.md

 [![PkgGoDev][go-pkg-badge]][go-pkg]
 [![Discord Chat][discord-badge]][discord]

-[Marblerun][marblerunsh] is a framework for creating distributed confidential-computing apps.
+[MarbleRun][marblerunsh] is a framework for creating distributed confidential-computing apps.

-Build your confidential microservices with [EGo][ego] or another [runtime](#supported-runtimes), distribute them with Kubernetes on an SGX-enabled cluster, and let Marblerun take care of the rest.
+Build your confidential microservices with [EGo][ego] or another [runtime](#supported-runtimes), distribute them with Kubernetes on an SGX-enabled cluster, and let MarbleRun take care of the rest.
 Deploy end-to-end secure and verifiable AI pipelines or crunch on sensitive big data in the cloud.

-Marblerun guarantees that the topology of your distributed app adheres to a Manifest specified in simple JSON.
-Marblerun verifies the integrity of services, bootstraps them, and sets up encrypted connections between them.
-If a node fails, Marblerun will seamlessly substitute it with respect to the rules defined in the Manifest.
+MarbleRun guarantees that the topology of your distributed app adheres to a Manifest specified in simple JSON.
+MarbleRun verifies the integrity of services, bootstraps them, and sets up encrypted connections between them.
+If a node fails, MarbleRun will seamlessly substitute it with respect to the rules defined in the Manifest.

-To keep things simple, Marblerun issues one concise remote attestation statement for your whole distributed app.
+To keep things simple, MarbleRun issues one concise remote attestation statement for your whole distributed app.
 This can be used by anyone to verify the integrity of your distributed app.

 ### Key features